smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 [mobile_session_impl.lua](https://github.com/smartdevicelink/sdl_atf/blob/master/modules/mobile_session_impl.lua) should be extended with secure session interfaces.

 Should be added new ini file option: `SecurityProtocol`\
-Should be added new command line option: `secutity_protocol`\
+Should be added new command line option: `security_protocol`\
-In case if this option missed, use TLS security by default.
+In case if this option is missed, use TLS security by default.

 ### Detailed design